MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/secure-baseline.md

     ```

     - **Local** - Affects local node only.
 Can be run on a regular remote PowerShell session.
     - **Cluster** - Affects all nodes in the cluster using LCM.
-Requires user to belong to the LCM authorization group, (PREFIX-ECESG) and CredSSP or an Azure Stack HCI server using a remote desktop protocol (RDP) connection.
+Requires user to belong to the LCM authorization group (PREFIX-ECESG) and CredSSP or an Azure Stack HCI server using a remote desktop protocol (RDP) connection.

 1. To enable drift control: